OpenAiTx/OpenAiTx/projects/mini-software/MiniExcel/README-en.md

 MiniExcel is a simple and efficient Excel processing tool for .NET, specifically designed to minimize memory usage.

-Currently, most popular frameworks need to load all the data from an Excel document into memory to facilitate operations, but this may cause memory consumption problems.
-MiniExcel's approach is different: the data is processed row by row in a streaming manner, reducing the original consumption from potentially hundreds of megabytes to just a few megabytes, effectively preventing out-of-memory (OOM) issues.
+Currently, most popular frameworks require loading all data from an Excel document into memory for operation, which can lead to memory consumption issues.
+MiniExcel takes a different approach: it processes data row by row in a streaming fashion, reducing original consumption from potentially hundreds of megabytes to just a few megabytes, effectively preventing out-of-memory (OOM) issues.

 ```mermaid
 flowchart LR